neovrnaz/object-ipsum/src/index.md

 ---
-title: 'Index'
+title: 'Home'
 layout: 'base.njk'
 ---

-This is a home page
+Welcome to the home page